UsmanMaqbool/leo-pslen/README.md

 git clone https://github.com/Relja/netvlad.git

-git clone https://github.com/zchrissirhcz/edges # Not official edges, but fixed error for matlab > 2017 in matlab 'cd edges' and 'run linux_startup.m' git clone https://github.com/zchrissirhcz/toolbox.git in matlab 'cd toolbox' and 'run linux_startup.m'
+git clone https://github.com/zchrissirhcz/edges # Not official edges, but fixed error for matlab > 2017 in matlab 'cd edges' and 'run linux_startup.m' and replace the 'edgeBoxes.m' with our edges boxes (to get the edges images as well') git clone https://github.com/zchrissirhcz/toolbox.git in matlab 'cd toolbox' and 'run linux_startup.m'